hcilab/wams/DESIGN.md

 More precisely, a mixin "mixes" functionality into an already existing class to form a new subclass.
-This allows the programmer to bundle related pieces of functionality together, and then attach those bundles to classes as they see fit.
+This allows the programmer to bundle related pieces of functionality together into a mixin, and then attach those bundles to classes as they see fit.

-This turned out to work perfectly for me, as this pattern fit neatly on top of the Message / Reporter protocol I was using.
-This protocol requires that Views and Items and their related classes needed be distinct, yet functionally these two distinct types of classes ultimately need to perform a lot of similar actions.
+This turned out to work perfectly for me, as this pattern fit neatly on top of the `Message` / `Reporter` protocol I was using.
+This protocol requires that `Views` and `Items` and their related classes needed be distinct, yet functionally these two distinct types of classes ultimately need to perform a lot of similar actions.
 Mixins solves this problem beautifully, making the whole system more succinct and easier to maintain in the process.

 A more in-depth discussion of mixins and the inspiration for the specific implementation approach that I used can be found [here]( http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/).

-## Overview
+## Module Overview

 ![Graph of all modules except shared]( https://github.com/mvanderkamp/wams/blob/master/graphs/full.svg?sanitize=true)